 - For such a small town, Somers knows its coffee!
 Enjoy third wave delights at Sudden Rush Espresso, or maybe a simple cup of joe at Somers Bay Café.

-FAQ about Finding a Place to Stay in Glacier National Park
+FAQs about Finding a Place to Stay in Glacier National Park

 Here’s what people usually ask us about the areas of Glacier National Park and where to stay.